SyedFahad-CS/Attendance-Tracker/readme.md

 ## 🙌 Credits

-Made with ❤️ for MCA students by [Your Name].
+Made with ❤️ for MCA students by Syed Fahad.
-Powered